Boris Puts All his PPS Eggs in 2019 Basket

 The full list is available here…

-As part of the ongoing Lee Cain promotion row, one former minister tells Paul Waugh “What is much more important is that they appoint someone, ideally an MP, to properly manage relations with the parliamentary party and sort that out because it is pretty poor.”
+As part of the ongoing Lee Cain promotion row, one former minister told Paul Waugh “What is much more important is that they appoint someone, ideally an MP, to properly manage relations with the parliamentary party and sort that out because it is pretty poor.”
 Guido disagrees.
 There’s no doubt No. 10 needs to sort out Downing Street backbench relations, however the bad terms at the moment aren’t due to the lack of a chief of staff.
+That’s not to say a chief of staff who knew their way round the parliamentary party would not be an advantage.

 One government source lays the blame largely at the door of Boris’s PPS appointments.
 While they’re a good way to plant the seeds of future ministers, their key role is liaising between ministers, departments and MPs.
 No. 10 has been lavishing appointments primarily on new-intake MPs and diverse ones at that.
 Crunching the numbers, Guido discovers over half – 53% – of all PPSs are now from the 2019 intake.